 Bumble bee bioassays

 Queenless microcolonies of five workers were exposed to specific diet treatments (Fig.1): control pollen (i.e., willow pollen is used because artificial pollen is unsuitable for bumblebee development and because its flavonoid profile does not overlap with any flavonoids found in heather pollen; Gekière et al., 2022b; Gekière et al., in prep) containing either (i) parasitised or (ii) non-parasitised bumble bees; heather pollen containing either (iii) parasitised or (iv) non-parasitised bumble bees; microcolonies fed with willow pollen supplemented with extracts of flavonoids from heather pollen containing either (v) parasitised or (vi) non-parasitised bumble bees.
 Diets (i) and (ii) were used as controls as well as to assess the parasite impacts.
 Diets (iii) and (v) were used to establish the effects of heather pollen or its flavonoids on infected microcolonies.
 Diets (iv) and (vi) were used to establish the effects of heather pollen or its flavonoids on uninfected microcolonies.
 For each treatment, ten microcolonies have been established using five different queenright colonies (colonies from Biobest bvba; Westerlo, Belgium) (2 microcolonies per colony per treatment).
+Colonies of the species Bombus terrestris were selected since this species is easy to rear and a natural forager of heather pollen (Kleijn & Raemakers, 2008; Ballantyne et al., 2015).
 Faeces of queenright colonies were observed under the microscope to confirm the absence of parasites (Nosema spp., Apicystis spp. and Crithidia spp.) as guaranteed by the supplier.
 The microcolonies were kept in plastic boxes (10 x 16 x 16 cm; Regali & Rasmont, 1995) and reared at the University of Mons (Belgium, Mons, Campus de Nimy, WGS84 50°27’54.9’’N 3°57’24.9’’E) in a dark room at 26-28°C and 65% of relative humidity.
 Bumble bees were provided ad libitum with sugar syrup (water/sugar 35:65 w/w) and pollen candies (i.e., pollen mixed with a 65% sugar solution) for 35 days, with pollen candies being freshly prepared and renewed every two days.
-When workers died, they were discarded, weighted and replaced by a worker from the same queenright colony, which was marked with a colour dot on the scutum.
+When workers died, they were discarded, weighed and replaced by a worker from the same queenright colony, which was marked with a colour dot on the scutum.
 Larvae ejected from the brood were also checked every day, counted and discarded from the microcolonies.
-Microcolonies were handled under red right to minimise disturbance.
+Microcolonies were handled under red light to minimise disturbance.